 Logical next steps are a strategy session to determine priorities, and then the creation of a workplan or training action plan.
 (A real-life example of this can be found in Annex 5.)
-This Facilitator's Guide provides a list of questions that can help to guide this process (page 26) as well as a template of a capacity strengthening plan (page 19 of the SBCC-CAT).
+This Facilitator's Guide provides a list of questions that can help to guide this process (page 25) and a template of a capacity strengthening plan (page 16 of the SBCC-CAT).